ThomasVitale/developer-experience-java-kubernetes/04-tilt/README.md

 # 04 - Tilt

-The inner loop on Kubernetes requires several steps: building the image, loading it to the cluster, and deploying it.
+The inner development loop on Kubernetes requires several steps: compiling the application, building the image, loading it to the cluster, and deploying it.
 We'll automate it with Tilt.

 Let's use a local cluster provisioned with [`kind`](https://kind.sigs.k8s.io).